MT0814/Project3-meet-me/README.md

 GIVEN I have an account
-WHEN I complete the login form and click the login button THEN it shows me the homepage with posts
+WHEN I complete the login form and click the login button THEN it shows me the homepage with posts  <Not ready yet, hardcoding now>

 GIVEN a favorite button with the number of favorite on each post WHEN I click the favorite button
-THEN the favorite button change the color and the number of favorite increase
+THEN the favorite button change the color and the number of favorite increase  <Not ready yet, hardcoding now>

 GIVEN a new post button
 WHEN I click the new post button
-THEN it pops up a form, including inserting an image, and adding captions WHEN I complete and submit it
+THEN it pops up a form, including inserting an image, and adding captions  <Not ready yet, hardcoding now>
+WHEN I complete and submit it
 THEN my post shows on the homepage
 ```

 ### Optional user stories